Here's why Covid-19 numbers keep gradually improving. (Hint: It's not widespread vaccinations)

 Kudos to all the Americans who've been responsible about mask wearing and social distancing.
 Health experts say your efforts are paying off.

 After an abysmal start to winter, some Covid-19 numbers have been falling for weeks.
-But it's not because of vaccinations.
+But it's not just due to vaccines.

 More than 14 million Americans have been fully vaccinated with both doses of their Covid-19 vaccines, but that's only about 4% of the US population.
 And it takes weeks for vaccines to fully kick in.